lsandini/cgmsim-site/docs/index.md

 ##Introduction

 This application simulates very basically in real time the effects of food and insulin analogs on the blood glucose of a patient with type 1 diabetes (T1D).
-Rather than blood glucose (BG) values, it displays a continuous glucose sensor (CGM) trace using [Nightscout](https://nightscout.github.io/) as visualization tool. <a href="http://example.com/" target="_blank">example</a>
+Rather than blood glucose (BG) values, it displays a continuous glucose sensor (CGM) trace using <a href="https://nightscout.github.io/" target="_blank">Nightscout</a> as visualization tool.

 ![Animation2](img/CGMSIM.gif)